gp-devenv/gp-firebase-devenv/README.md

 projects using Node, Typescript and Angular, which I use with Visual Studio Code Remote Container feature.

-This is image is provided with both Ubuntu 20.04 and Ubuntu 22.04.
+This is image is provided with Ubuntu 22.04.

 See [version](#version) mapping to find out which version Ubuntu and node and java.